CreativeInquiry/OSSTA-Report/README.md

 *Summary report of a convening on Open-Source Software Toolkits for the Arts (OSSTA), Minneapolis, June 2–3, 2018.
 Organized by Golan Levin (Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University) and Lauren Lee McCarthy (UCLA Design Media Arts), with enabling support from The John S. and James L. Knight Foundation.*

 Please cite this document as follows:
 * Lauren Lee McCarthy, Thomas Hughes, and Golan Levin.
 "Open Source Software Toolkits for the Arts (OSSTA): a Convening".
-Report published by the Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University, December 2020. [https://github.com/CreativeInquiry/OSSTA-Report](https://github.com/CreativeInquiry/OSSTA-Report)
+Report published by the Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University, February 2021. [https://github.com/CreativeInquiry/OSSTA-Report](https://github.com/CreativeInquiry/OSSTA-Report).

 # Front Matter